Section 33 of the Canadian Charter of Rights and Freedoms: Purpose

 The notwithstanding clause reflects the hybrid character of Canadian political institutions.
 In effect, it protects the British tradition of parliamentary supremacy under the American-style system of written constitutional rights and strong courts introduced in 1982.
-Former Prime Minister Jean Chrétien also described it as a tool that could guard against a Supreme Court ruling legalizing hate speech and child pornography as freedom of expression.
+Former Prime Minister Jean Chrétien also described it as a tool that could guard against a hypothetical Supreme Court ruling legalizing hate speech and child pornography as freedom of expression.

 History

 Pierre Trudeau advocated for the Patriation of the Canadian Constitution and a constitutional bill of rights after becoming Prime Minister in 1968.
 Various attempts to patriate and include the bill of rights, including the Victoria Charter, failed in the 1970s.
 Trudeau announced the intent to constitutionalize a bill of rights that would include: fundamental freedoms, such as the freedom of movement, democratic guarantees, legal rights, language rights and equality rights.
 This proposal gained popular support, but was opposed by the Progressive Conservative opposition.
 In 1981 the patriation process was accelerated when the Supreme Court of Canada in the Patriation Reference, affirmed that the federal government could unilaterally patriate the constitution, but a constitutional convention existed that some provincial approval should be sought for constitutional reform.

 The inclusion of the notwithstanding clause in the Charter was proposed by Premier of Alberta Peter Lougheed.
 In 1972, Alberta passed the Alberta Bill of Rights which included its own notwithstanding clause on the suggestion of Attorney General of Alberta Merv Leitch.
 The clause was a compromise reached during the debate over the new constitution in the early 1980s.
 Among the provinces' major complaints about the Charter was that it shifted power from elected officers to the judiciary, giving the courts the final word.
 Section 33, along with the limitations clause, in section 1, was intended to give provincial legislators more leverage to pass law.
 Trudeau at first strongly objected to the clause, but eventually consented to its inclusion under pressure from the provincial premiers.

 Justice Minister Jean Chrétien agreed to the notwithstanding clause in the Kitchen Accord.